 Bass in your Nissan Altima

 The bad news is that nobody makes a custom-fit sub enclosure for the Altima.
 The good news is that the Altima has a decent-sized trunk, so finding room for a subwoofer and amplifier (or a powered sub) won’t be a problem.
 You’ll have easy access to the wiring of the rear deck speakers if you want to use them to get audio signal for your subwoofer system.

 Learn more about building a bass system in our Car Subwoofer Buying Guide.

 Protect your car's carpeting with a set of custom-fit WeatherTech FloorLiners

 Other options for your Altima

-Here are some other ways to make your Altima sound terrific:
+Here are some other ways to improve your Altima's sound and functionality.

-You can add satellite to the factory radio to enjoy commercial free digital music by adding a satellite tuner.
-This tuner can be controlled by the factory stereo and will show station and artist information on the display.
+SiriusXM satellite radio is a great thing to have in a car and there are a few ways to add it to your Altima.
+A SiriusXM tuner can be controlled by the factory stereo and will show station and artist information on the display.
 You can also add a Dock-and-Play satellite radio that you can take from car to car.
-If your factory radio came equipped with satellite radio, you will lose that option with a new car stereo.
-Look for a new radio that’ll work with an outboard SiriusXM tuner.
+If your car came equipped with satellite radio, look for a new radio that’ll work with an outboard SiriusXM tuner.

 Adding remote start capability to your vehicle lets you warm it up in the winter or cool it down in the summer.
 The iDatastart system is incredibly convenient and makes it easier than ever to install a remote start system, so we highly recommend it.
 The module requires a vehicle-specific T-harness (sold separately) to connect with your vehicle's computer, security, and ignition systems, so we ask that you call to order so that we can make sure you get the right harness for your ride.

 You can also talk to your Crutchfield Advisor about a security system.
 They’re not as easy to install (we usually suggest letting a professional do the job), but we can help you choose a system that’ll work in your vehicle.